dandavison/dandavison.github.io/pages/classical-mechanics.md

 (also just a number, not a vector).

-In vector calculus, the derivative of $\r(t)$ with respect to $t$ is saying: at some particular time $t$, if I start advance time a tiny bit, where is the position going and how fast is it going there?
+In vector calculus, the derivative of $\r(t)$ with respect to $t$ is saying: at some particular time $t$, if I start advancing time a tiny bit, where is the position going and how fast is it going there?
 So the derivative of a vector-valued function is a vector -- an arrow with direction and magnitude (speed).